Nov. 30 Update: This story is updated per reports of YouTube changing its stance on paying for its Originals programming.

 Less is changing over with YouTube Red, as it rebrands to YouTube Premium.
 Its core features won't change — you'll still get to watch videos without ads, listen to them in the background on mobile devices and save clips for offline viewing.
 YouTube Premium also provides access to YouTube Original programming, such as Cobra Kai and Step Up: High Water.

-And just as was the case when YouTube Red included Google Play Music, YouTube Premium will include YouTube Music Premium, but it will cost $11.99 per month, unless you sign up before Tuesday.
+And just as was the case when YouTube Red included Google Play Music, YouTube Premium will include YouTube Music Premium.

 What about current YouTube Red subscribers?